-- One 15 oz. can garbanzo beans (chickpeas), rinsed and drained
+- 1 (15-ounce) can garbanzo beans (chickpeas, rinsed and drained)

 - 1/4 cup unsweetened cocoa powder

-- 3 Tbsp pure maple syrup
+- 3 tablespoons pure maple syrup

-- 2 Tbsp honey
+- 2 tablespoons honey

-- 3 Tbsp water (or as needed)
+- 3 tablespoons water (or as needed)

-- 1/4 tsp vanilla extract
+- 1/4 teaspoon vanilla extract

-- 3/4 tsp salt
+- 3/4 teaspoon salt

 In a blender or food processor, combine the rinsed and drained garbanzo beans, unsweetened cocoa, pure maple syrup, honey, water, vanilla extract, and salt.

-Slowly add small amounts of extra water if needed to reach your desired consistency.
+Slowly add small amounts of extra water, if needed, to reach your desired consistency.

-Serve as a dip with fresh sliced fruit, pita chips dusted with cinnamon and sugar, graham crackers or pretzel sticks.
+Serve as a dip with fresh sliced fruit, pita chips dusted with cinnamon and sugar, graham crackers, or pretzel sticks.